This story was first published on Sept 15, 2016, and updated on Sept 27, 2017.

 Remember the Chinese legend about a jade rabbit who lives on the moon?
 In Japanese folklore, this tale is given a twist - the rabbits on the moon also make rice cakes, which are a traditional food for this festival.

-This year, McDonald's in Japan is selling a Tsukimi burger in a cardboard box with the silhouette of a rabbit.
+Last year, McDonald's in Japan sold Tsukimi burgers in cardboard boxes with the silhouette of a rabbit.
 The burger is stuffed with a beef patty, ham, cheese and an egg - no rabbits.